DOT/NON DOT/Onsite Alcohol & Drug Testing

 Can an Employer request direct observation on a Donor?

-Yes, Employers can request direct observation, upon employee arrival our office will provide the donor with a disclosure of the request, Broward County DNA and Drug testing staff will complete the collection with the same gender to observe the donor, In the event of the refusal to direct observation our office will provide proof on report/letter to the employer of the donor’s refusal.
+Yes, Employers can request direct observation, upon employee arrival our office will provide the donor with a disclosure of the request, Broward County DNA and Drug testing staff will complete the collection with the same gender to observe the donor, In the event of the refusal to direct observation our office will provide proof of letter to the employer of the donor’s refusal.

 What is the turn around for final results?